Saint Stephen

 Stephen (Στέφανος; c.
 AD 5) is traditionally venerated as the protomartyr or first martyr of Christianity.
 According to the Acts of the Apostles, he was a deacon in the early church at Jerusalem who angered members of various synagogues by his teachings.
 Accused of blasphemy at his trial, he made a speech denouncing the Jewish authorities who were sitting in judgment on him and was then stoned to death.
-Saul of Tarsus, a Pharisee and Roman citizen who would later become an apostle, was also involved as a witness in Stephen's execution.
+Saul of Tarsus, a Pharisee and Roman citizen who would later become Paul the Apostle, was also involved as a witness in Stephen's execution.

 The only source for information about Stephen is the New Testament book of the Acts of the Apostles.
 Stephen is mentioned in Acts 6 as one of the Greek-speaking Hellenistic Jews selected to administer the daily charitable distribution of food to the Greek-speaking widows.

-The Catholic, Anglican, Oriental Orthodox, Eastern Orthodox, and Lutheran churches and the Church of the East view Stephen as a saint.
+The Catholic, Anglican, Oriental Orthodox, Eastern Orthodox, and Lutheran churches and the Church of the East venerate Stephen as a saint.
 Artistic representations often show Stephen with a crown symbolising martyrdom, three stones, martyr's palm frond, censer, and often holding a miniature church building.
 Stephen is often shown as a young, beardless man with a tonsure, wearing a deacon's vestments.

 Background

 Stephen is first mentioned in the Acts of the Apostles as one of the Seven Deacons, who were appointed by the Apostles to distribute food and charitable aid to poorer members of the community in the early church.
 According to Orthodox belief, he was the eldest and is therefore called "archdeacon".
-As another deacon, Nicholas of Antioch, is specifically stated to have been a convert to Judaism, it may be assumed that Stephen was born Jewish, but nothing more is known about his previous life.
+As another deacon, Nicholas of Antioch, is specifically stated to have been a convert to Judaism (its Hellenistic version) before converting to Christianity (which was seen as an evolution of this philo-pagan variant), it may be assumed that Stephen was born Jewish, but nothing more is known about his previous life.
 The reason for the appointment of the deacons is stated to have been dissatisfaction among Hellenistic Jews that their widows were being slighted in preference to Hebrew ones in the daily distribution of food.
 Since the name Stephanos is Koine Greek, it has been assumed that he was one of these Hellenistic Jews.
 Stephen is stated to have been full of faith and the Holy Spirit and to have performed miracles among the people.